The

 (even though it is conducted by a foreign person), and therefore outside the

-outside the subjectivity to any tariff, and the withholding of tax from their
+which is outside the subjectivity to any tariff, and the withholding of tax

 foreign person who has become a resident in the U.S. (but who is still foreign)